 By not spaying or neutering your dog, you might be biting off a little more than you can chew.
-Here are 9 important facts to consider if you decide to keep him intact.
+Here are 9 important facts to consider if you decide to keep your dog reproductively intact.

 If you decide to delay spaying or neutering your dog, for whatever length of time or whatever reason, here is something else to consider- Some people just may not be cut out to deal with an intact male or female dog in their household.
 Here are some caveats and considerations:

-3. You cannot leave a female in heat unattended for one moment outside, not even in a fenced yard.
+You cannot leave a female in heat unattended for one moment outside, not even in a fenced yard.
 Whether or not she is in that narrow window of time when she can get pregnant, she might attract a male, and they might breed anyway.
+There is no way to predict how a male dog will act when a nearby female is in heat.
 Though dogs have been mating for millennia, it is not a process that is without risk of physical harm to one or both dogs.

-5. A heat cycle lasts about three weeks, but the female will neither bleed heavily nor bleed every day.
+Dogs stay in heat about three weeks, but the female will neither bleed heavily nor bleed every day.
 Nonetheless, to protect your carpets and furniture, it is smart to invest in “bitch’s britches,” which are dog-proportioned panties that can be fitted with a disposable sanitary napkin.

-8. As with unspayed females, unneutered males must be under your control and supervision at all times.
+As with unspayed females, unneutered male dog behavior must be under your control and supervision at all times.
 It is the height of irresponsibility to allow them to wander.
-Unlike females, unneutered males are fertile all the time, and they can create a neighborhood population explosion in no time at all.
+Unlike females, unneutered males can procreate all the time, and they can create a neighborhood population explosion in no time at all.

 9. Intact dogs are less welcomed in public.